Swiss8191/Peak-Stamina/README.md

 -   **`config/peak_stamina/common.toml`**: All core gameplay values (costs, recovery, penalties).
 -   **`config/peak_stamina/lists.toml`**: Weight system, item costs, consumables, universal penalties/buffs, and exhaustion profiles.
 -   **`config/peak_stamina/client.toml`**: HUD and visual settings.

+-  **Note**: With the newest update (v1.8.15+) you do not need to restart your game or server to load in new values inside the config (with the exception of a few configs that need you to leave and rejoin the server/world).
+The new value will be adjusted automatically in-game when you save the config file.
 ----------

 ## Base Settings